psybers/python-paradigms/README.md

 > `python3 stats-table.py`

-This generates the dataset statistics tables, Table 1 and 2.
+This generates the dataset statistics tables, Tables 2 and 3.

 #### Generate the judgements table

 > `python3 judgements.py`

-This generates the judgements table, Table 3.
+This generates the judgements table, Table 4.

 #### Generate Cohen's kappa